phankanp/home-automation-api/README.md

 - Add a search resource that provides the ability to find Devices based on a partial name.
 - Track the last user to modify the control and report it in control.lastModifiedBy
 - Ensure that control modifications are versioned so that clients can use appropriate E-Tags
+- Add additional searches to find rooms by name and less than a specified area